-Trade dress may be protected at the state level or the federal level.
-Both has specific requirements and provide different levels of protection.
-If you are considering trade dress protection please contact one of our intellectual property attorneys to review your specific market and to make a recommendation based on your specific needs.
+Trade dress, like trademarks, may be protected at the state level or the federal level.
+Both levels of protection have specific legal requirements and provide different levels of protection.
+If you are considering protecting or enforcing your trademark rights please contact one of our intellectual property attorneys to review your specific product and to make a recommendation based on your specific concerns.

 BENEFITS OF REGISTRATION

-Registration of trade dress, as with all other forms of intellectual property provide a distinct advantage to a business or entrepreneur.
-In addition to providing a benefit during litigation, registration of the trade dress provides a presumption of validity and non-functionality.
-An owner of an unregistered trade dress mark, has a burden of proving the presumptions when challenged or challenging another’s mark.
+Registration of trade dress, as with all other forms of the intellectual property provide a distinct advantage to a business or entrepreneur.
+In addition to providing a benefit during litigation, registration provides a presumption of validity and non-functionality.
+An owner of an unregistered mark, has a burden of proving the presumptions when challenged or challenging another’s mark.

 BENEFITS OF USING AN EXPERIENCED TRADE DRESS LAWYER